 First of all, the HM-5 is available to beekeepers today via Brushy Mountain’s website for $290.
 This is a significant reduction in price over the original model.
 It is exciting to see a high quality hive monitoring unit like this being made available to the beekeeping community at an affordable price.

 Second, the HM-5 utilizes NFC (near field communication) instead of Bluetooth.
 While these technologies are very similar (low power radio technology for local connectivity) there are some differences.
 The B-Ware app connects and downloads data from the scale much more quickly than when connecting to an HM-20 via Bluetooth.
 Also, since NFC requires the device to be within 4 centimeters of each other, the smartphone needs to be placed right up against HM-5’s electronic enclosure to pick up the data.
 NFC is also more energy efficient than Bluetooth, though the latest Bluetooth technology (Bluetooth Low Energy or BLE) is as energy efficient if not more efficient than NFC.
-Finally, one caveat to be aware of is that at the time of writing (1/3/2018) only the Android version of SolutionBee’s B-Ware app currently supports reading from the NFC-enabled HM-5.
-According to SolutionBee they hope to launch a NFC-capable version of B-Ware to iOS sometime in January.
-The feature will be available on iPhone 7/Plus and more recent devices, but not on older iPhones.
-Apple only recently open up access to the NFC chip on more recent iPhones running iOS 11.
+Virtually all up-to-date Android phones support NFC.
+The NFC reading capability is also available on iPhone 7/Plus and more recent iPhones.
+Older iPhones will involve purchasing a 3rd party accessory to support data collection via NFC.

 Finally, another big improvement made in the HM-5 is that it uses a standard replaceable battery (ER 14250 1/2 AA 3.6V lithium battery).
 These batteries are widely available in retail outlets, and according to SolutionBee are projected to last around 5 years.
 The previous generation utilized a more expensive custom battery that was replaceable, but also had a shorter lifetime.